Deepgrg/My_django_practice/README.md

-# My_django_practice2
+# My_django_practice
-# Creating a backend in python -django framework
+Creating a backend in python -django framework
-# Basics of Django
+Basics of Django